-Digital marketers often rely on a standard content creation stack for editing and formatting necessities, so it might be a good idea to assemble it.
-Don’t go into long-form content creation ad hoc and expect brand loyalty to follow suit – adopt a more methodical approach instead.
+Digital marketers often rely on a standard content creation stack for editing and formating necessities, so it might be a good idea to assemble one.
+Don’t go into long-form content creation ad hoc and expect brand loyalty to follow — adopt a more methodical approach instead.

 Ideal long-form content creation should serve a two-fold purpose.
 Primarily, it should add to the appeal of brand loyalty for your business in regards to lead retention.
 However, it should also enable your content creators to produce content as quickly and professionally as possible within the confines of your industry.

-Topic clusters offer the opportunity to explore a single topic in-depth and offer very minute details to your readers in regards to any discussion.
+Topic clusters offer the opportunity to explore a single topic in-depth and provide minute details for your readers.
 Likewise, interested readers will be very likely to come back for more information on a certain topic within a cluster, leading to elevated brand loyalty.

 Building brand loyalty through long-form content is all about making sure that readers feel welcome and appreciated on your platform.
 Thus, personal pronouns, casual tone of voice, and an inviting and approachable vocabulary play pivotal roles in your content’s appeal.
 Address individual readers as “you, yourself” and your brand as “us, me” — include the reader in the topic’s exploration with “we”.

-Don’t distance yourself from the reader who took time to go through your long-form content; instead, include them along for the journey.
-You can refer to writing services such as Trust My Paper or Evernote to edit and format the flow of your writing prior to publishing.
+Don’t distance yourself from the reader who took time to go through your long-form content.
+Instead, include them in the journey.
+You can refer to writing services such as or Evernote to edit and format the flow of your writing prior to publishing.
 While informative writing and professionalism play a large role in brand loyalty, user-centric UX, and brand personality are just as vital for long-term success.

 UGC in long-form articles can also take the form of quotes, related multimedia, or reviews/testimonials relevant to the topic you’re tackling at the moment.
 Depending on the type of business you run (marketing, design, IT, etc.), UGC can take the form of fan art and production inspired by your products.

 Take REI, the outdoor apparel company, as an example of long-form video content.
-The goal of their long-form documentary (which acts as an advertisement platform) was to humanize the brand of authentic, professional outdoor apparel.
-The entirety of “content” takes the form of video – there is no accompanying article or case study which offers a transcript of Paul’s Boots video.
+The goal of their long-form documentary (which acts as an advertisement platform) was to humanize the brand and showcase its authentic, professional outdoor apparel.
+The entirety of the “content” takes the form of video — there is no accompanying article or case study which offers a transcript of the Paul’s Boots video.

 That’s because Paul’s Boots IS the content specifically produced as a means to incite loyalty, word of mouth, and brand awareness.
 The same strategy can be applied to any number of industries without effort – all you need is to get creative and start producing unique content.